ocaml/flexdll/README.md

 are exported.
 (In a future version, FlexDLL will allow to control more precisely which symbols are exported).
 All the object files (given explicitly, or embedded in a library) that need to import symbols must be rewritten.
-The `flexlink` wrapper will produce new tempory object files for them.
+The `flexlink` wrapper will produce new temporary object files for them.
 If you want to understand better how FlexDLL works, you can use the `-v` and `-save-temps` command options to tell the wrapper to show you the linker command line and to keep those temporary files alive (by default, there are removed automatically).

-Some object files can mention default libraries (they correspond to the `/defautlib` linker flag, which is often embedded in the object `.drectve` section).
+Some object files can mention default libraries (they correspond to the `/defaultlib` linker flag, which is often embedded in the object `.drectve` section).
 FlexDLL will parse those libraries, but only to see which symbols they define.
 Those symbols are not considered as being imported by the DLL, but they won't be exported either.
 A typical case